by Ginny Callaway

 We feel ill-equipped and awkward when faced with a friend’s grief.
 We want to be supportive, but we just don’t know how.
 And just as importantly, we are afraid of saying the wrong thing and making matters worse.

 The good news is that there are proven ways to help your friend experience healthy healing.
-A Friend in Grief: Simple Ways to Help comes from my experiences as a grieving mother and from the suggestions of more than 100 people I interviewed who have first-hand experience with the death of a loved one.
+A Friend in Grief: Simple Ways to Help comes from Ginny's experiences as a grieving mother and from the suggestions of more than 100 people she interviewed who have first-hand experience with the death of a loved one.
 Those of us who have lived through grief know what comforts and what hurts.

 This book gives you the words, the actions and the confidence to connect and “be there” when your friend grieves and needs you the most.